ss0832/MultiOptPy/README.md

 This program implements many geometry optimization methods in Python for learning purposes.

+This program can also automatically calculate the transition-state structure from a single equilibrium geometry.

 **Notice:** This program has NOT been experimentally validated in laboratory settings.
 I release this code to enable community contributions and collaborative development.
 Use at your own discretion and validate results independently.

 (For Japanese users) Instructions on how to use: https://ss0832.github.io/